jrd-rocks/ensime-sublime/README.md

 ## Troubleshooting

+Below are some helpful hints troubleshooting hints.
+For more hints, checkout [the troubleshooting page](http://ensime.github.io/editors/sublime/troubleshooting/).

 ### Checking Java and SBT Visiblity

 Unsure whether Sublime Text can see Java and SBT on your system application path?